Breeding Exceptional Companion Cockapoo Puppies in Massachusetts Since 1993

 Erin's New England Cockapoos is located in Massachusetts, approximately 50 minutes north of Boston on lovely, coastal Cape Ann.
 It is a private home—not a kennel—where the dogs are, first and foremost, pampered and adored house pets.
 As a small breeder, this is much more my passion than my paycheck.
 Therefore, Erin's New England Cockapoos is not a kennel; my dogs and pups are raised in—and live in—my home.
 I breed exceptional pups.
 I have anywhere from two to six litters annually, though I have not necessarily had litters every year.
 I breed my girls only when my life allows.

-I am now building the Wait List for this upcoming litter who will be born early February and ready for their new homes in late March/early April.
-Reach out now to secure a pup!
+I am now building the Wait List for this upcoming litter who will be born early to mid-April and ready for their new homes early to mid-June.
+This will most likely be our last litter until Autumn, so Reach out now to secure a pup!

 How I Raise the Litter

 When I have a litter of pups, everything in my life is focused on the dogs and the pups and their health and happiness.
 When I have a litter of pups, I am entirely devoted to their upbringing: simply put, it is all I do.
 For the first four weeks of their life, the pups (and their mother) sleep in my room with me every night.
 They are moved to my great room during the day, where I spend 90% of my waking hours with them until they are ready to go to their approved homes, between seven and eight weeks.